GDev-Karl/vid_share/README.md

 ## Licensing

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.
+There is no license for the moment